-When it comes to endpoints like the laptops that your users are bringing into an environment, security becomes a much larger concern.
-For laptops, MDM may be a good start but a lot of its main security features are dedicated to device theft and login security, like MFA and encryption, or are simply more fail-safes than preventatives.
+When it comes to endpoints, like the laptops that your users are bringing into an environment, security becomes a much larger concern.
+MDM may be a good start but a lot of its main security features are dedicated to device theft and login security, like MFA and encryption, or are simply more fail-safes than preventatives.
 While machine tracking, remote wiping, and blocking are great to have in a loss/theft situation, it doesn't solve the user issue.

 Without a locked-down environment, users can and will still get around preset policies, download files, access unsafe sites or even save data to removable drives.
 So what is the solution, outside of restricting users to the point where their devices are no longer theirs (Which defeats one of the purposes of BYOD in the first place)?

 Secure Remote Worker: Fully managed, secure sessions for personal laptops

 Secure Remote Worker is a secure digital workspace specifically for personal laptops, desktops, and thin clients.
 The solution can be used to provide both BYOD and remote working environments.

 See a quick demonstration of Secure Remote Worker changing from an open session on a personal device to it's secure session.

 It presents itself as an application on the end user's laptop.
 Once Secure Remote Worker is launched, the user is logged out of their local session and launched into a new secure session with no access to their OS.
 The user can only work within their provided workspace (of which the administrator has complete control of), and once finished with their work, they can simply log out of their secure session and are returned to their device, with complete freedom to do as they like.

 Secure Remote Worker works specifically with personal x64/86 Windows devices and allows for employees to be centrally managed from any location through the ThinScale Management Platform.